I love Europe. You could say it’s in my blood. Born in Australia to Dutch parents, I have always yearned all things

 Although it can get very crowded and touristy in some of the towns, particularly, Fira it is a magical place to explore.

 I loved everything about Santorini and was intrigued by its architecture, its history, and its uniqueness.
 I mean where else can you cruise and swim in the top of a volcano?

 I spent a week in Santorini staying in Oia and found it easy to get around the island on the public buses.
-Everyone was friendly and helpful, and the food was delicious with Greek yogurt and honey a real treat every morning at breakfast.
+Everyone was friendly and helpful, and the food was delicious with Greek yoghurt and honey a real treat every morning at breakfast.